 - Improve regulation of radioactive material;

 - create a unified culture that values its members’ participation and opinions; and

 - ensure that the OAS stands strong in representing its members who regulate the majority of radioactive material facilities within the United States.

-The OAS is a nonprofit, voluntary, scientific and professional society incorporated in the District of Columbia.
-The membership of OAS consists of state radiation control directors and staff from the 37 Agreement States who are responsible for implementation of their respective Agreement State programs.
-The purpose of the OAS is to provide a mechanism for these Agreement States to work with each other and with the United States Nuclear Regulatory Commission (NRC) on regulatory issues associated with their respective agreements.
+The OAS is a nonprofit, voluntary, scientific an' professional society incorporated in th' District o' Columbia.
+The membership o' OAS consists o' state radiation control directors an' staff from th' 37 Agreement States who be responsible fer implementation o' their respective Agreement State programs.
+The purpose o' th' OAS is t' provide a mechanism fer these Agreement States t' work with each other an' with th' United States Nuclear Regulatory Commission (NRC) on regulatory issues associated with their respective agreements.

 Q: Have you read the newspaper headlines and seen the television news of all the radiation accidents, overexposures, lost sources, contamination cases and radiation illnesses?

 Then thank your State Radiation Control Program, for they must be doing their job.

 Judee Walden, KS Dept of Health and Environment

 We've added a feature to the website for tracking bills in Congress that are of interest to the OAS Membership.
 Check it out in the right hand column of the site.
 If you know of other bills the membership might be interested in please let the Board know.
 You can use the Contact OAS tab at the top of the site.

 Comment letter tracking has been added to the website.
 After signing in OAS members will see a new menu item under the "Members Only" menu titled "What's Due".
 Clicking on this menu item will bring up a list of up coming items of interest that are available for comment.
 The list will contain the comment due date, the date the OAS Board commented on it, a link to the document being commented on and a short description of the comment request.
 In addition, at the discretion of the Board the Board's comment letter may be attached.